WCCR (AM): Talk, oldies, big band

 Ownership of WBBG and sister FM station WWWM passed from Embrescia Communications (led by Tom Embrescia) to Robinson Communications (led by local civic leader and jeweler Larry Robinson) on October 27, 1981.
 (WWWM's call sign changed to WMJI six months later).
 Robinson, in turn, sold the stations to media giant Jacor Communications on September 19, 1984.

 WBBG's call letters (originally stood for "Boys from Bowling Green") soon took the meaning "Big Band Grandstand".

+Jacor, which added clear-channel stations WLW in Cincinnati and KOA in Denver to their portfolio, began negotiating in early 1987 to purchase WWWE from Art Modell.
+Such a deal required the sale of WBBG, which had less-desirable demographics with adult standards; Jacor considered talk radio to be a more viable long-term format on the AM band.
+Larry Robinson agreed to re-purchase WBBG in July 1987 for $1.9 million, primarily to preserve the standards format.
+WWWE evening host Pete Franklin left to join WFAN in New York City, causing Jacor to withdrew their bid, and it and WDOK were purchased by a group led by Tom Embresica, Pollock, and associate Tom Wilson.
+Jacor switched WBBG to a simulcast of WMJI on October 29, 1987, after the sale to Robinson collapsed.

-After an attempt by Robinson to repurchase WBBG so that Jacor could buy WWWE collapsed, the big-band format was dumped on October 29, 1987, and Jacor simulcast the air signal of WMJI-FM 105.7 on the AM station.
-The AM call sign was changed to WMJI on November 24, 1987 to match the FM station's (which legally became WMJI-FM for the interim).
+The AM call sign was changed to WMJI on November 24, 1987, to match the FM station's (which legally became WMJI-FM for the interim).
 The big band format - and program director Jim Davis - soon migrated over to crosstown station WRMR.

 Later years

-After a few months of FM simulcasting, Jacor sold the station to Gore-Overgaard Broadcasting (led by Harold W. Gore and Cordell J. Overgaard), a Christian organization brought a format of religious programming and gospel music.
-The call sign was changed to WRDZ on July 1, 1988.
+Jacor sold the station to Gore-Overgaard Broadcasting, led by Harold W. Gore and Cordell J. Overgaard, for $845,000; Gore-Overgaard planned to relaunch the station as a 24/7 Christian radio station, the first such station in the area.
+WCCD in Parma already had a Christian format, but operated during the daytime hours only.
+WMJI's call sign was changed to WRDZ on July 1, 1988; Jacor reserved the calls to prevent WCKY in Cincinnati from adopting them in an attempt to lure Cincinnati Reds broadcasts away from WLW.
+Jacor executive Randy Michaels claimed the usage of WRDZ in Cleveland could stand for "WoRDZ of the Lord".

 Under Gore-Overgaard ownership, the station received permission to double its daytime power from 5,000 to 10,000 watts, although the upgrade was not accomplished until Divine Mercy Communications, Ltd. purchased and installed the new transmitter provided for in the license change.